 Partnership & Cooperation

-MAREC is the realization of the SmartZone vision of the State of Michigan and the culimination of a cooperative effort involving the following organizations.
+MAREC is the realization of the SmartZone vision of the State of Michigan and the culmination of a cooperative effort involving the following organizations.

 Grand Valley State University